What do Tasmanian devils look like?

 Where do they live?

-Despite the decline in numbers since the detection of DFTD in the 1990s, populations of Tasmanian devils remain widespread in Tasmania from the coast to the mountains.
-They live in coastal heath, open dry sclerophyll forest, and mixed sclerophyll-rainforest.
-Devils will live almost anywhere they can hide and find shelter by day and find food at night.
-They also take advantage of the interface between native habitat and agricultural paddocks, where their favourite prey species are often found.
+Despite the decline in numbers since the detection of DFTD in the 1990s, Tasmanian devils remain widespread across Tasmania from the intertidal zone to the sub-alpine areas.
+They live in coastal heath, open dry sclerophyll forest and mixed sclerophyll-rainforest.
+Devils will live almost anywhere they can find shelter by day and find food at night.
+They also take advantage of roads and tracks and the interface between native habitat and agricultural paddocks, where their favourite prey species are often found.
+They shelter in rock piles, log piles, hollow logs, abandoned wombat burrows, thick clumps of vegetation and sometimes under buildings.

 Where and when do they breed?

 Tasmanian devils breed in dry caves, hollow logs and burrows, particularly wombat burrows.
-They prefer dry and warm sites and avoid exposed areas because their young are small and vulnerable to predators.
+They prefer dry and warm sites and avoid exposed areas because while their young are small, they are vulnerable to other predators.

-They breed on average for three years and generally start at the end of their second year.
-More young survive in the first year of breeding, less in the second and third years.
-Very few Tasmanian devils breed for four years.
+Females breed on average for three years and typically start breeding at the end of their second year.
+Generally, more young survive in the first year of breeding, less in the second and third years.
+Very few Tasmanian devils breed after four years of age.

 Research has shown that the presence of DFTD in a devil population over several years results in a change of breeding behaviour.
 Females begin to breed earlier, at 1 year old, but as they need to be physiologically ready to mate, often they won’t come into oestrus until well after the usual mating period.
-This extends the breeding season now from February to July.
+This extends the breeding season from February to July.
 The result for the population is that there may be females with pouch young for most of the year, and juveniles dispersing from December through to June.
+This situation is also true of low-density disease-free devil populations.

 How strong are their jaws?